munificent/craftinginterpreters/book/superclasses.md

 }
 ```

-Here, the Cruller class inherits from Doughnut and thus instances of Cruller
+Here, the Cruller class inherits from Doughnut and thus, instances of Cruller
 inherit the `cook()` method.
 I don't know why I'm belaboring this.
 You know how
 inheritance works.
 Let's start compiling the new syntax.

 ^code compile-superclass (2 before, 1 after)

-After we compile the class name, if the next token is a `<` then we found a
+After we compile the class name, if the next token is a `<`, then we found a
 superclass clause.
 We consume the superclass's identifier token, then call
 `variable()`.
 That function takes the previously consumed token, treats it as a
 variable reference, and emits code to load the variable's value.
 In other words,